mdn/todo-react/docs/tutorial.md

 wrapper: 'src/wrapper/UXPinWrapper.js',
 ```

-In your terminal, restart UXPin Experimental mode (the `uxpin-merge --disable-tunneling` command).
+In your terminal, restart UXPin Experimental mode (the `uxpin-merge` command).
 A restart is required when updating the config file.
 A browser reload is only required when updating components.

 Experimental mode should open a new browser window with a styled Form component: